Downloads

 DOI: https://doi.org/10.18280/ijdne.160412

-Abstract: In the recent years, the impacts of floods have gained importance because of the increasing number of people who are affected by its adverse effects, especially in Beaufort area, Sabah, Malaysia.
-Flood destroyed critical infrastructures that are needed as shelter and also emergency relief for victim.
-This paper presents the findings of flood modelling undertaken to establish baseline and post mining flooding conditions during upstream storm and combination of upstream and downstream storm, respectively.
-A hydrologic model was established and calibrated based on 2014 flood.
-A structural approach by changing the physical dimension through dredging or sand mining between 2m to 3m is used for hydrology modelling is added into the existing floodgates and bunds.
-The outcome from sustainable sand is prevailing when it is able to reduce flood level for normal flow, upstream case, and both upstream and downstream case.
+Abstract: In recent years, the impacts of floods have gained importance because of the increasing number of people who are affected by its adverse effects, especially in the Beaufort area, Sabah, Malaysia.
+Floods destroyed critical infrastructures that are needed as shelter and also emergency relief for victims.
+This paper presents the findings of flood modelling undertaken to establish baseline and post-mining flooding conditions during upstream storms and a combination of upstream and downstream storms, respectively.
+A hydrologic model was established and calibrated based on the 2014 flood.
+A structural approach by changing the physical dimension through dredging or sand mining between 2m to 3m is used for hydrology modelling and is added to the existing floodgates and bunds.
+The outcome from sustainable sand prevails when it can reduce flood level for normal flow, upstream case, and both upstream and downstream case.
 Other findings are changes in velocity, shear and the significantly reduced power generated by the river during flooding.

 Applicability of the Geological Strength Index (GSI) Classification for the Trusmadi Formation at Sabah, Malaysia